 1.7.
-Vocational Education and Training (VET)in the VCE and VCAL
+Vocational Education and Training (VET) in the VCE, VCE VM and VPC

-Recognition of VET within the VCE and VCAL ensures that students who complete all or part of a nationally recognised VET or FE qualification will receive credit towards satisfactory completion of the VCE or VCAL.
+Recognition of VET within the VCE, VCE VM and VPC ensures that students who complete all or part of a nationally recognised VET will receive credit towards satisfactory completion of the VCE VCE VM.